Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 A Seventeen-Year-Old Strikes Out Ruth, Gehrig, Foxx, and Gehringer

 On November 20, 1934, seventeen-year-old Eiji Sawamura held a touring team of American League All-Stars to one hit and one run in Shizuoka, Japan.
 The lone hit was a solo home run by Lou Gehrig in the seventh inning, giving the Americans a 1-0 victory.
-Sawamura struck out nine batters, including four consecutive future Hall of Famers: Charlie Gehringer, Babe Ruth, Jimmie Foxx, and Gehrig.
+Sawamura struck out nine batters, including four consecutive future Hall of Famers.
+Charlie Gehringer, Babe Ruth, Lou Gehrig, and Jimmie Foxx all went down swinging, in that order.

 The American team was stacked.
-Ruth, Gehrig, Foxx, and Gehringer were joined by Earl Averill, the Waner brothers, and other established major leaguers on a goodwill tour organized to spread baseball across the Pacific.
+Earl Averill and other established American League stars joined Ruth, Gehrig, Foxx, and Gehringer on a goodwill tour organized to spread baseball across the Pacific.
 They had been winning their exhibition games against Japanese all-star squads by wide margins.
 Nobody expected a high school pitcher to shut them down.

 Sawamura threw a fastball with sharp late movement and a curveball that buckled professional hitters.
 He kept the Americans hitless into the fourth inning and scoreless into the seventh.
 When Gehrig connected for the only run of the game, the crowd at the Shizuoka ballpark watched a performance that would become the founding story of Japanese professional baseball.